0x00000042/wa-gun-law-summary/ghost-guns-for-corporeal-people.md

 * Second violation - misdemeanor (up to 90 days in jail, up to $1000 fine, or both)
 * Third or further violation - gross misdemeanor (up to 364 days in jail, up to $5000 fine, or both)
 * Three or more violations at the same time - immediate gross misdemeanor

+In addition, each "untraceable firearm" or "unfinished frame or receiver" in violation of this law is considered a separate violation.